webspace-sdk/webspace-engine/github-writeback.md

 ![image](https://user-images.githubusercontent.com/220020/209758560-0335d355-7e1c-4551-9f71-7ecb62b4680c.png)

 - Ta-da!
 You are now the owner of a very special Personal Access Token.
+Plug this into the webspaces dialog and changes to your world will start landing back into GitHub.

 ### Recap